ggml-org/llama.vscode/resources/help.md

 ### Overview
 Agent is combination of system prompt and tools.
 If an agent is selected, it will be used by the Llama Agent UI.
 On slecting and agent, the selected llama-vscode tools are updated.

-They have properties: name, description, syste prompt, tools.
+They have properties: name, description, system prompt, tools.

 Agent could be added/deleted/viewed/selected/deselected/exported/imported